cthae/Adobe-Launch-Debugger/README.md

 * [ ] Implement server call counting in logging
 * [ ] Implement logging for failed server calls
 * [ ] Implement the library switching logic
+* [ ] Once the library switching logic is done, implement a setting to remove the .min from the library.
+It's gonna utilize the same redirecting logic.
+Off by default.
 * [ ] Check Adobe Analytics Debugger's changelog.
 Some things from there might be worth reimplementing.

 ## Contributions